HiPS: Hierarchical PDF Segmentation of Doctrinal Legal Books: Ethical Considerations

-We proposed two methods: \texttt{TOC-based PageParser} for accurately segmenting and structuring textbooks, using the Table of Contents (TOC) to guide the process, as well as \texttt{LLM-Refined PageParser}.
-The approaches focus on detecting section titles, assigning hierarchy levels, and defining section boundaries.
-Tested on English law textbooks with deep hierarchies, our methods highlight the challenge of textbook segmentation, even for advanced LLMs and established PDF parsing tools.
-We provide the dataset and code for replication.
-Interestingly, deep hierarchies in textbooks seem to be an unsolved problem, even for state-of-the-art LLMs.
-As a future work, the dataset may be extended to PDF files without a table of contents in the metadata.
-Furthermore, the segmentation results can be used for knowledge graph creation, for example by extracting entities with their context along with the structural textbook metadata.

-\section{Ethical considerations}
+\section{Ethical Considerations}

-We published a dataset of section titles, page numbers, and hierarchy levels from English law textbooks in the Open Research Library.
-While the books are copyrighted, we extract only factual information under fair use for non-commercial research and educational purposes.
-The dataset includes minimal content, avoids substantial or creative material, and does not affect market value.
-We acknowledge the original authors and publishers (see our repository) and consider ethical concerns.
+We published a dataset of section titles, page numbers, and hierarchy levels from English law books in the Open Research Library.
+The dataset is intended for non-commercial research and educational use.
+We designed it to minimize inclusion of expressive content: it consists primarily of factual/functional bibliographic and navigational information, and the extracted headings are necessary for boundary identification.
+Where copyright or related rights could be implicated, we rely, where applicable, on relevant exceptions and limitations (including, where relevant, text-and-data-mining/research and teaching exceptions).
+We acknowledge the original authors and publishers (see acknowledgment and source references in our repository).
 If any issues arise, we are open to addressing them.